Victor-Guerrero-Devs/css-courses/academind-css/16-transisitions-&-animatinos/notes.md

 This is the more advanced version of transition that allows you greater control and precision over the animations of an element.

 In fact you can control them frame by frame.

+## JS + Animations

+JS has animation event listeners for when an animation starts, is executing, and has ended.

+With these, you can do even more fancy stuff.